Lake of the Woods District Stewardship Association

 Kailyn Rozecki

-I look forward to connecting with the community, sharing knowledge, and contributing my background in health and my love for the outdoors to the Lake Smart team this summer!
+I look forward to reconnecting with the community, learning from others, and contributing my background in health and human movement to the Lake Smart team this summer!

 See you at the dock!